Effective as of April 12, 2017.

-New Relic has certified certain of our services, for which we act as a data processor, under the EU-US Privacy Shield framework.
+New Relic has certified certain of our services, for which we act as a data processor, under the Swiss-US and EU-US Privacy Shield framework.
 More information, including our certification, can be found on: https://www.privacyshield.gov

-Application: New Relic, Inc. and our U.S. subsidiaries adhere to the principles of the EU US Privacy Shield framework with respect to personal data submitted by New Relic’s customers in reliance on the Privacy Shield to our software analytics platform.
+Application: New Relic, Inc. and our U.S. subsidiaries adhere to the principles of the Swiss-US and EU-US Privacy Shield framework with respect to personal data submitted by New Relic’s customers in reliance on the Privacy Shield to our software analytics platform.

 Data processed: New Relic provides software and online tools that our customers use to monitor and analyze how their software is working.
 These include tools for monitoring server operations, mobile applications, web applications, and back end infrastructure, among others.
 In providing these tools, New Relic processes the data our customers submit to our services or instruct us to process on their behalf.
 New Relic customers can configure their software to send New Relic data beyond the default timing and analytics information to include information like IP address or other user information depending on the customer’s goals or objectives.

 Purposes of data processing: New Relic processes data submitted by our customers for the purpose of providing New Relic’s online services to our customers.
 To fulfill these purposes, New Relic may process the data to provide the services, to correct and address technical or service problems, or to follow instructions of the New Relic customer who submitted the data, or in response to contractual requirements.